-Re-design & total renovation of two separate end-of-terrace properties for a leading market research consultancy.
+Renovation of two terrace properties for a leading market research consultancy

 The brief was to space plan the building layout to reconcile public access with client confidentiality and to produce an aesthetic balancing a modern working environment with heritage considerations.

 DA approval : Guiding the design and documentation process through the complexities of Woollahra Council’s DA approval process was also a key component of our service.

 Planning studies suggested that the most appropriate strategy for linking the two properties was to retain one staircase internally and allow a linking loggia at the rear leading on to a large deck.

 This deck would become the rear focus, act as an arrival point for clients and client entertaining & act as a social hub for staff.
 Rear parking areas are also accessed via an external steel staircase leading to basement breakout areas and plant and equipment rooms.